convergephp/documentations/v1/components/01-getting-started/02-basic-usage.md

 Once you have installed Converge Components, you can begin using them in your documentation.
 This guide will show you how to use the core components for creating professional documentation.

-## Adding Components to Markdown Files
+## Using Components in Markdown Files

 Converge Components can be used directly within your markdown files using the `@blade` directive.
 This allows you to combine the simplicity of markdown with the power of Blade components.